Aiganymsn/practice-test/README.md

-this is my first project that I did during my internship.
+This is my first project that I did during my internship.